marinadavies/web-mapping-curriculum/class-6/writing-prompts.md

 ## Inline writing prompts

 Describe where the centroids variable comes from.
 How is it possible for you to reference this variable when you didn't declare it?
+ * For my map, the centroids variable was downloaded and saved onto my computer as a javascript file.
+I used script source to call on this file without actually referencing the variable in the code.

 Why might you want to create the 'centroids-selected' layer after you've created the 'centroids' layer?
+ * You would want to create the centroids selected layer after the centroids layer because it would reference its data source from the centroids layer.

 Should you set the marker's lngLat and add it to the map?
 Why or why not?
+ * I set the markers lngLat to the clickedLngLat so that when the user clicks on a location the lngLat will be set to that location.
+If you actually set a location I don't think this would work because this function is suppose to work for clicked locations.

 How did you know which arguments to pass to the pip() function?
+ * I used the centroid and search-radius arguments so that it would select centroids within a 200 meter radius that the user clicked.